Seattle Bucket List: 75 Things to Do in the Emerald City

 60. glassybaby

 Candle lovers will want to check out and possibly pick up a beautiful souvenir from glassybaby.
 Their candle holders and drinkware are hand-blown so each one is unique.
+These pieces make for an ideal souvenir from Seattle, which is renowned for its glass art.

 While glassybaby items may be slightly pricier than your typical souvenir, they are perfect for those who want to splurge on a more luxurious memento that they can also use.